akshmakov/gantera/_world/gantera.md

 Government | Mercantilism Monarchy | City State
-Banner | Cresent Moon over Sea and Sand | Yellow and Green Deity | Sarenrae | The Dawnlight Goddess of Good, Justice, and Redemption Deity | Umbrio | Leader who withstood the Garwind Invasion Deity | Rollo | Leader who withstood the Assault of the Orcs
+Banner | Cresent Moon over Sea and Sand | Yellow and Green Deity | Sarenrae | The Dawnlight Goddess of Good, Justice, and Redemption Historical Figure | Umbrio | Leader who withstood the Garwind Invasion Historical Figure | Rollo and Gisella | Leaders who withstood the Assault of the Orcs

 # The Ironcliffs of Mirthal